fundevogel/we-love-ajum/README.md

 # Disclaimer

 For legal reasons (see [here](https://www.ajum.de/html/nutzungserlaubnis_f_rezensionen.pdf)) we only provide you with the means to download reviews.
-We assume neither ownership nor intellectual property of any review - which are publically available on the AJuM website and are subject to their legal sphere alone.
+We assume neither ownership nor intellectual property of any review - they are publically available on the AJuM website and are subject to their legal sphere alone.

 **Happy coding!**